 The Coastal Carolina Real Estate Club is a student initiative of Coastal Carolina University’s Grant Center for Real Estate and Economic Development.
 The club is open to all CCU students regardless of major.
-Club meetings will include guest speaking events, site tours, panel discussions and social events.
+Club meetings will include guest speaking events, site tours, panel discussions, and social events.
 The club prepares its members for a world in which the business of real estate remains local while also becoming increasingly global.
-The club will provide career advice and professional development opportunities through resources on campus and through contacts in the real estate industry.
-For more information about the Coastal Carolina Real Estate Club, contact Robert Salvino, associate director of The Grant Center, at firstname.lastname@example.org or 843-349-2719.
+The club will provide career advice and professional development opportunities through resources on campus and contacts in the real estate industry.
+For more information about the Coastal Carolina Real Estate Club, contact Dr. Sourav Batabyal, assistant professor, at firstname.lastname@example.org or 843-349-2878.

 The Economics Club provides a networking and practical education environment for students interested in economics.
 Membership is open to all students.
-Past club-sponsored events include the campus salvage program at CCU, a successful donations drive for an Iraqi orphanage and student-driven research projects.
+Past club-sponsored events include the campus salvage program at CCU, a successful donations drive for an Iraqi orphanage, and student-driven research projects.
 Future plans include bringing in speakers from the business community.
-For more information, please contact Robert Salvino, adviser, in Wall 301J or by email at firstname.lastname@example.org.
+For more information, please contact Dr. Andrew Weinbach, at email@example.com.

-The Financial Management Association (FMA), formerly known as the Finance Club, provides a networking and practical-education environment for finance students, however any student is welcome to join to learn about the financial industry.
-Club leaders invite professional speakers from the business community, plan seminars on the career-planning process, provide small practical application pertaining to investing and travel to various organizations around the United States.
+The Finance Club provides a networking and practical-education environment for finance students, however, any student is welcome to join to learn about the financial industry.
+Club leaders invite professional speakers from the business community, plan seminars on the career-planning process, provide small practical applications on investing and travel to various organizations around the United States.
 Club leaders also offer new members academic direction within the Wall College of Business.
-The club is also affiliated with the Financial Management Association (FMA), which is an international, professional organization of financial executives, analysts, professors and students who live and work around the world.
-FMA is currently the largest finance organization devoted to bridging the gap between finance theory and practice.
-For more information, contact faculty adviser Ellison Smith at email@example.com.
+For more information, contact faculty advisor Dr. Robert Burney at firstname.lastname@example.org.

 Rotaract clubs are part of a global effort to bring peace and international understanding to the world.
 This effort starts at the community level but knows no limits in its outreach.
 Rotaractors have access to the many resources of Rotary International and The Rotary Foundation.
-Rotary International provides the administrative support that helps Rotaract clubs thrive.
+Rotary International provides administrative support that helps Rotaract clubs thrive.
 Membership is by invitation only.
-For more information, contact Porter Medley a email@example.com.
+For more information, contact Daniel Hucks, advisor, at firstname.lastname@example.org.